 - Studies designed to support use under the approved indication, e.g. mortality/morbidity studies, epidemiological studies.

-These are designed to detect any rare or long-term adverse effects over a much larger patient population and longer time period than was possible during the Phase I-III clinical trials.
+These studies help to detect any rare or long-term adverse effects over a much larger patient population and longer periods than was possible during the Phase I-III clinical trials.

 - Pharmacovigilance studies can include observational or intervention studies.
-Common designs used in this phase include case-control studies, cohort studies (cohort event monitoring), and spontaneous (passive) reporting schemes.
+Common designs in these phases include case-control studies, cohort studies (cohort event monitoring), and spontaneous (passive) reporting schemes.

 - In some circumstances, RCTs might also be possible.